day8/re-frame/docs/on-dynamics.md

 This simplicity arises from a combination of factors.
 On this page, we have reviewed re-frame layer by layer, starting at a high level with how events are handled one after the other in a discrete way.
 Then, how a single event is handled step by step in a FSM-like way.
 Then, how pure functions and immutable data dramatically dampen dynamics.
 Then, through to how declarative data-based DSLs are used in multiple places.
-An, finally, at how there is only one store of State and how it is updated only once per event cycle in a transactional way.
+And, finally, at how there is only one store of State and how it is updated only once per event cycle in a transactional way.

 Recently, at a local Clojure meetup, I was talking to an experienced programmer, and I was thrilled to hear him say the following (in a slightly distracted way, almost as if surprised by the realisation):